 You love animated GIFs, those looping mini-videos of people incurring hilarious injuries, movie clips overlayed with bizarre captions, or flickering images meant to tell a story.
 In fact, you probably have a few GIF ideas of your own.
 We’ll tell you about the best tools for creating animated GIFs to make your friends laugh or to make a point.

 Are they code geniuses dedicating their talent to internet comedy?
 Is there some special GIF software that everybody’s computer has but yours?
 Where is this GIF party happening, and why was your invitation lost in the mail?

 Ready in just a GIF

 GIF stands for Graphics Interchange Format and has been around since, believe it or not, 1987.
 To put that in perspective, Zac Efron was born in 1987.
 That’s right, Zac Efron is as old as a technology that you still haven’t figured out.

 If it makes you feel any better, it wasn’t until much later that GIFs became part of popular culture.

 When GIFs did become popular, everyone was pronouncing it wrong.
 The acronym GIF was initially pronounced “Jif” as in “Jif Peanut Butter.”
-But if you try to use anything but a hard “g,” these days people will look at you like you were born yesterday.
+But if you try to use anything but a hard “g,” these days people will look at you have three heads.